JamesSaxon/jamessaxon.github.io/_posts/2021-10-05-wifi-setups.md

 Yes, yes I do.

 What's to be done?
-A reliable solution,
+If you can't move your Wi-Fi out of the kitchen, another reliable solution
-  if it's possible in your home, is to route an Ethernet cable to your home office.
+  (if it's possible in your home), is to route an Ethernet cable to spaces
+    in your home where you need high bandwidth, like your home office or 4K streaming device.
 If that's not possible, you can look into signal repeaters or mesh networks -- but I won't get into those here.